Have questions about compliance, coverage, or how Sieve fits into your workflow?

 Food information to consumers regulation (EU) No 1169/2011

-The system automatically validates health claims against the EU Register and ensures compliance with nutritional profiling models for different food categories.
+Organic production and labeling requirements The system automatically validates health claims against the EU Register and ensures compliance with nutritional profiling models for different food categories.

 How does the workflow actually work?

-The core workflow follows three steps: Assess → Monitor → Act.
 Assess: Upload product details, choose markets, and receive a verdict (Compliant, Needs fixes, Not compliant) plus a readiness score.
-Monitor: Keep track of evolving requirements and portfolio risk as regulations change.
-Act: Use the recommended changes and citations to adjust labels, claims, or formulations before launch.

 What kinds of products does Sieve support?